MathieuLambotte/AsyPeer/README.md

 ### Overview

-The **AsyPeer** package implements estimation and simulation routines for asymetric peer effect models introduced in [Houndetoungan and Lambotte (2026)](https://doi.org/xxx).
+The **AsyPeer** package implements estimation and simulation routines for asymmetric peer effect models introduced in [Houndetoungan and Lambotte (2026)](https://doi.org/xxx).
 Replication code for all results in the paper is available in the [Replication](https://github.com/MathieuLambotte/AsyPeer/tree/main/Results) folder.

 ## Installation